 The Basilica of the Holy Blood, holding the relic of the holy blood that was brought to the city after the Second Crusade by Thierry of Alsace, is a popular place of pilgrimage.
 The blood is on public display during the procession of the Holy Blood on Ascension Day in May when nearly 50,000 people crowd the city.
 The lower chapel is pretty much unchanged from the 11th century.

-There is also a small brewery museum; for three euros you can see how many breweries Brugge had in the past and see the process of making beer.
-Afterwards they'll pour you a free brew of your choice, so you haven't actually paid anything for the museum.
+There is also a small brewery museum; you can see how many breweries Brugge had in the past and see the process of making beer.
+Afterwards, they'll pour you a free brew of your choice.

 Staying in Brugge

 A very cute hotel in a great, quiet location near a canal is the Hotel Adornes.

 The Bauhaus is the budget choice, a hostel that also rents out apartments.
 If you need to have a hotel near the station at a reasonable cost, the Hotel ibis budget Brugge Centrum Station is quite highly rated.

 Gent and Brugge have changeable weather so plan accordingly.